Fulfil your dream.

 We're all a little tech-challenged, let's be honest.
 But as to it being too hard from a tech point of view?
 I really hope not.
 If you can use a computer to a basic sort of level (click here, scroll there, change tabs, login in that box - basically, like my Nan) you should be okay.
 And you can always send me an email if you're having trouble with it.

-I wouldn't dare begin to advise you on how to approach the topic of finances with your important people, heh heh.
-But I would say this: what's your dream worth to you?
+I would say this: what's your dream worth to you?
 We're here to teach you exactly what to do to fulfil your dream, and how to do it, and we'll hold your (virtual) hand all the way.

-Yes, it's true.
 You could go get some 'Write your Memoir' books out of the library, and figure things out by yourself without paying any money, but be realistic.
 Are you actually going to write that memoir on your own?
 Or will it end up as one of those things you always wanted to do, but never got around to?

-This is a cost, yes.
+There is a cost, yes.
 But it's also an investment.
 In yourself and your dreams.
 Are you ready to take action?